fbmrk/iotjs/docs/devs/IoT.js-Module-Generator.md

 # C/C++ API to IoT.js module generator

-This tool generates a JS module from a C/C++ API, and you can use it in IoT.js like other modules.
+The module generator is an automatic code generating tool.
+It generates a binding layer between a C/C++ API and the IoT.js framework and creates a native module which can be easily imported and used in JavaScript.

 The input of the generator is a directory, which contains the C/C++ header files and the static library of the API.

 1. [Dependencies](#dependencies)
 2. [Features](#features)